PNG Adventists mourn ferry deaths

 Lae, Papua New Guinea

-At least seven Adventists are believed to have died in PNG’s ferry disaster on 2 February this year.
+At least seven Adventists are believed to have died in Papua New Guinea’s ferry disaster on February 2 this year.
 The sinking of the MV Rabaul Queen appears to have claimed around 100 lives, although numbers are still hazy.
 Vessels that participated in the rescue effort were able to save 246 passengers and crew.

 Pastor Leigh Rice comforts Pastor John Kembu Snr at the funeral of his daughter, Belinda Kembu.
-Photo: Andrew Opis.
+[Photo courtesy: Andrew Opis]

 Three pastors from Bougainville Mission were aboard the ferry, along with family members, headed for the Omaura School of Ministry.
 Sovinta Samuel, along with his wife and baby, is still missing.
 Peter Murray, his wife and one child were rescued.
 Their other child has not been found.
 And the third pastor, John Mekevi, was saved.